Environmental Protection Agency (EPA).

 One of the conclusions of the ecosystem scale modeling was that the best available science suggests that over the long term, changes in mercury concentrations in freshwater fish will be proportional to changes in mercury inputs.
 In water bodies where atmospheric deposition of inorganic mercury is the major source of mercury, it is expected that long term reductions in fish mercury concentrations will be proportional to declines in atmospheric mercury deposition (Ref.
 8).
 While it is not currently possible to quantify ecological benefits, it can be qualitatively stated that reduction in mercury emissions from various sources could lead to improvements in overall ecosystem health (Ref.
 8).
-Applying similar logic, it can be qualitatively stated that increases in mercury emissions could lead to increases in mercury concentrations in the environment and reduction in overall ecosystem health.
+Applying similar logic, it can be qualitatively stated that increases in mercury emissions could lead to increases in mercury concentrations in the Start Printed Page 39040environment and reduction in overall ecosystem health.

 C. Exposure Pathways

 Mercury exists in various forms and people are exposed to each in different ways.
 Consumption of methylmercury-contaminated fish is the most important nonoccupational source of mercury exposure to people in the U.S. Episodes of severe methylmercury poisoning in Japan and Iraq indicated that consumption of food contaminated with methylmercury could be highly toxic to adults, children, and developing fetuses.
 Mothers showing few if any signs of nervous system damage gave birth to infants with severe disabilities, confirming that developing fetuses were more sensitive to methylmercury than adults.
 Although these situations described exposures to methylmercury far greater than those from typical dietary consumption in the U.S., data from those episodes as well as epidemiological studies have been used by EPA to support its concerns about potential methylmercury exposures (Ref.
 7).